xKupkovic/PPDS/README.md

 # PPDS

+##Dining Savages

+Program simulates modified sync problem of dinning savages.

+When savage finds out that pot is empty he wakes all the cooks.
+They all start cooking concurently and when the meal is cooked last cook will tell it to the waiting savage.

+Base of program is taken from https://uim.fei.stuba.sk/i-ppds/5-cvicenie-problem-fajciarov-problem-divochov-🚬/

 # 1. Analysis

 - Program is composed of 2 task, where on each can be assigned multiple workers.